doniacld/tiny-hen/README.md

 Prerequisites:
 - Install go, tinygo, kubectl, helm, kind

-First deploy the cluster, it will take a few minutes, go make boil the water during this time.
+First deploy the cluster, it will take a few minutes, go get the water boiling during this time.
 ```bash
 make deploy
 ```

-You can test even you do not have a arduino board with sending a measure:
+You can test (even you do not have an Arduino board) by sending a measure:
 ```bash
  make curl_measure
 ```